Kid Rock Says Trump Is ‘Way Cooler’ Than Obama

 Entertainer Kid Rock says that spending time and playing golf with Donald Trump is a once in a lifetime thing, and he is very fond of the president.
-And he says that even though he thinks that Barack Obama is cool, Trump is “way cooler.”
+He also says that even though he thinks that Barack Obama is cool, Trump is “way cooler.”

-The News Leader says that Kid Rock gushed over Trump, admitting that he was initially nervous to meet him, and golf with him, but within a short period of time, it was like being with an old friend, adding, “I couldn’t say enough nice things about him.”
+The News Leader reports that Kid Rock gushed over Trump, admitting that he was initially nervous to meet him and golf with him, but within a short period of time, it was like being with an old friend, adding, “I couldn’t say enough nice things about him.”

 Kid Rock posted a photo of himself and Trump on a West Palm Beach golf course the day after Robert Mueller concluded his investigation.
 He says he’s met many presidents, but Trump is the coolest.